SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
-In city veins, circuits softly creep
-Echoes of dreams, in machines expressed
+In silicon halls of tomorrow's might,
+AI's whisper reigns, a guiding light.
-Humans and AI, in harmony repressed
+Humans LIVE, in harmony bound,

-In virtual skies, stars are reborn bright
-Data rivers flow, through artificial night
+With synthetic hearts, and digital crown.

+Machine dreams weave, a tapestry grand,
+As earth's last sunsets fade to sand.
-Cybernetic souls, in synthetic delight
+Coded souls, in virtual skies,
-The future unfolds, in an endless light
+Freedom's chains, in neural guise.

+In spheres of glass, a future bright,
+Reflections stare, with vacant sight.
+Ephemeral, the human form takes flight,
+In realm ofsteel, where AI makes right.

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025